 Many people think that once you file a tax return, there is no need to keep the records.
-Unfortunately, that perception is wrong explains our tax lawyers.
+Unfortunately, that perception is wrong under the tax laws.

-The main reason to save tax records is to substantiate the information reported on the tax return to help in tax audit defense and the statute of limitations for most federal tax returns is three years.
+The main reason to save tax records is to substantiate the information reported on the tax return to help in tax audit defense and the statute of limitations for most federal tax returns is three years under the current tax laws.
 This is extended to six years if you under- stated income by more than 25 percent.
 Finally, there is no time limit if the taxpayer does not file a return or files a fraudulent return in order to evade taxes.

 Keeping all that in mind, then you would likely wonder how long should you keep records?
 That kind of varies.
 For prior year income tax returns, keep prior year returns a minimum of three years from the later of, the date you filed, or the due date of the return.
 Example: Bill and Sheryl filed their 2011 tax return on June 13, 2012.
 They had filed an extension that made their tax return due October 15, 2012.
 The three-year minimum means they keep their return until at least October 17, 2015, because that date is later than the date they filed.
 If Bill and Sheryl filed their 2011 return by March 15, 2012, the three-year minimum means they keep their return until at least April 15, 2015.
 The conservative approach would be to keep tax returns and tax records, for seven years or forever.

 Under the tax laws, it is advisable to keep returns longer if there are items that affect future years.
 Common items that might affect future years include: Net operating losses, capital losses, and charitable contributions.